FAQs About Binocular Vision Dysfunction- Mascoutah Eye Care in Mascoutah

 Can Binocular Vision Dysfunction Make it Difficult to Drive?

 Yes, many patients with BVD experience difficulty with driving.
-This is because BVD causes headaches and dizziness, and alters your depth perception, balance, and equilibrium, essentially making it difficult to see the road, street signs, and nearby cars.
+This is because BVD causes headaches, dizziness, and alters your depth perception, balance, and equilibrium, essentially making it difficult to see the road, street signs, and nearby cars.

 How Do You Get BVD?